adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-# markets can't incentivize a cartel
+# markets won't disrupt a cartel

 why compete for the business of those who have nothing of value?